gigi206/VSCode-Anywhere/README.md

 **Requirements :**

 - PowerShell
-- your device must be format with NTFS filesystem
+- your installation device must be format with NTFS filesystem

 There are 3 configuration files available with all the same features configured but not the same features enabled :

 - [VSCode-Anywhere_minimal.conf](Windows/VSCode-Anywhere_minimal.conf) : install VSCode-Anywhere with the minimal features (Zeal is disabled).
 Only MSYS2, Git and VSCode (without extension) will be installed
 - [VSCode-Anywhere_recommended.conf](Windows/VSCode-Anywhere_recommended.conf) : install VSCode-Anywhere with the recommended components.
 MSYS2 (configured with tmux-gigix, vim-gigix), Git, Zeal and VSCode (with theme, icons pack, fonts, and some extensions present in general section) will be installed.
 This is the recommended initial setup
 - [VSCode-Anywhere_full.conf](Windows/VSCode-Anywhere_full.conf) : install VSCode-Anywhere with all sections enabled in the configuration file.
-Install can take a long time
+Install can take a long time (not recommended) because it uses average 7 Go data space on your device (270 000 files with 37 000 folders)

 Install with **powershell.exe** :